George Parsons has been described as a flamboyant Victorian entrepeneur. He was a farmer and land agent, but also an inventor and a businessman.

 It seems that the company did not deliver the profits that the shareholders were hoping for because in 1868, at an Extraordinary General Meeting, they decided to wind the company up.

 There was a closing-down sale in November 1869.

-The Parrett Works today stand in a peaceful country setting between Martock and the village of East Lambrook.
+Carey’s mill is known today as the Parrett Works.
+It stands in a peaceful country setting between Martock and the village of East Lambrook.

 This photograph was taken from the south west, from a footpath which forms part of the River Parrett Trail.

 Several businesses today use the buildings that George Parsons built, mainly for storage.

 George and Elizabeth Parsons had three children, all boys.
 George Estcourt Parsons was born in 1841 at Lambrook.
 Henry William Parsons was born in 1846, also at Lambrook.
 And John Athelstone Parsons was born in 1850 at Bryanstone in Dorset while his father was living there as Lord Portman’s steward.
 All three boys emigrated to New Zealand and years later one of them, John, moved from there to live in Australia.

 In 1873, a few years after George’s company in Martock had been wound up, George and Elizabeth joined their sons in New Zealand.
 They lived in Kaikoura which is in South Island about 110 miles north of Christchurch.
 It has a beautiful seaside setting with a peninsula backed by mountains.
 European settlers first arrived there in 1843 when a whaling station was established.
 But declining numbers of whales and high export costs meant that whaling soon became uneconomic and so the settlers turned to farming.
 Two years after George arrived in Kaikoura his nephew Freeborn Parsons also came to live there.

 George Parsons died in Kaikoura on the 30th of November 1876.
 He left a will which named his three sons as executors.
 His wife Elizabeth continued to live in Kaikoura until she died there twelve years later in 1888.